 Prior to joining Columbia he served in assistant roles with Yale, Purdue, and the USRowing Junior National Team.

 Nich offers a unique approach to coaching rooted in his academic studies in sport science, which he has used to build sustainable top-tier programs and foster environments where athletes achieve peak performance.
-Currently he is a Doctoral candidate at Columbia in Biomechanics with a focus in neuroscience and motor control (expected May, 2020).
-In addition to my coaching he has edited two books on the technical and mental components of rowing and has presented at rowing conferences.
+He has a doctorate in biomechanics with a focus in neuroscience and motor control.
+In addition to coaching, he has edited two books on the technical and mental components of rowing and has presented at rowing conferences.

 He holds a MS in Sports Pedagogy & Administration from Purdue and earned a dual BA in Music Education and German Language & Literature from Ohio State.
-He is also a concert-level musician (bassoon) and Drum Major First Class (Corp & Mace).
+He is also a concert-level musician (bassoon).

 New York, NY